svpre25/sumedh_2025_internship/README.md

 ```

 # Attempt to estimate calories better from videos
-A single head on view of food results in poor calorie estimation.
-Apple's live photos capture a fewe seconds before and after a photo is taken.
-Can we use CLIP, "PCA" or unsupervised learning to see if we can capture the most vairable angles, and from ther eget more accurate volumetoc calroe estiamntes?
+A single head-on view of food results in poor calorie estimation.
+Apple’s Live Photos capture a few seconds before and after a photo is taken.
+Can we use CLIP, PCA, or unsupervised learning to see if we can capture the most variable angles, and from there get more accurate volumetric calorie estimates?
+Finding here.
 [Finding Here](./https://github.com/svpre25/sumedh_2025_internship/blob/main/keyframe_demo.ipynb)